ayys/gson/README.md

 ```scheme
 scm->json-port (port code)
 ```
+This is a wrapper around [scm->json-string](#scm-json-string) which takes in an input port, reads scm data from it and converts it to JSON string.
+For more details on conversion, refer to [default conversion format](#default-conversion-format).

 ### scm->json-file

 ```scheme
 scm->json-file (filename code)
 ```
+This is a wrapper around [scm->json-string](#scm-json-string) which takes in an input filename, reads scm data from it and converts it to JSON string.
+For more details on conversion, refer to [default conversion format](#default-conversion-format).

 ### Hooks
 gson hooks are optional keyword arguments sent to